-Timber frame used to be a niche when it came to the construction system of choice for self builders.
-But according to a 2017 report*, the number of timber frame (or SIPs) self builds is now almost equal to those built with masonry.
+In fact, according to a 2017 market report, the number of timber frame (including SIPs) self builds was almost equal to those built with masonry.

 If you are looking to extend with timber frame, check out our timber frame extension guide.